juandavidvargas19/JuanDavid/index.md

 - October 2022.
 I enrolled into the "online diploma in Neural Networks and Deep Learning " course at UAO university.
 - September 2022.
 I finished the	"Stock Market Self-Regulator Exam Preparation" course at bvc online.
 - Septemeber 2022.
 I finished the "Comparison of Machine Learning Methods Applied to Predicting Short-Term Movements of DJIA Stocks During Quarterly Financial Reporting Periods" project.
 - August 2022.
-I started the "Arquitecture's digital design of a decission supporting software for buying/holding/selling stocks" project.
+I started the "Architecture's digital design of a decission supporting software for buying/holding/selling stocks" project.
 - June -July 2022.
 I volunteered at CEFAMM, Quito.
 - June 2022.
 I finished the "diploma in stock market" course at bvc online.
 - April 2022.
 I finished the "Machine learning with python: a practical introduction" course at edx.